 Level Descriptors Marks 1 The Reflective Paper shows: 1-5 Limited analysis of the strengths and/or limitations of the project outcome in achieving the project aim.
 Limited analysis and evaluation of the strengths and/or limitations of own work processes.
 Weak use of examples.
 The balance between strengths and limitations is sometimes inappropriate.
-Some appropriate use made of examples.
 Few suggested improvements to own work processes and/or the project outcome.
-0 • A mark of zero should be awarded for no creditable content.
+0 A mark of zero should be awarded for no creditable content.
 0

-Table D: Level descriptors for Component 3 Team Project,Personal Element - Reflective Paper (25 marks)
+Table D: Level descriptors for Component 3 Team Project, Personal Element - Reflective Paper (25 marks)